XiangGao1102/FBSDiff-plusplus/README.md

 # Model overview
 ![](imgs/model_overview.jpg "method_overview")
 Our previous work proposes FBSDiff, a plug-and-play method adapting pretrained T2I diffusion model to the realm of text-driven I2I translation from the perspective of dynamic frequency band substitution.
-FBSDiff comprises an inversion trajectory, a reconstruction trajectory, and a sampling trajectory, where
+FBSDiff comprises an inversion trajectory, a reconstruction trajectory, and a sampling trajectory.
+An FBSDiff module is designed and inserted in between the reconstruction trajectory and sampling trajectory, transplanting feature frequency band to guarantee I2I consistency.
+FBSDiff enables versatile I2I applications and continuous intensity control of I2I consistency by tuning the type and bandwidth of the transplanted frequency band, respectively.